You have the right to a clean and safe school

 If you are unsatisﬁed with the response to your complaint (from the principal or district), you may:

-- ﬁle an appeal with the State Superintendent of Public Instruction within 15 days of receiving the response if your complaint is related to school facilities.
-If you would like help with filing an appeal, please contact us at firstname.lastname@example.org or 1-877-532-2533.
+- File an appeal with the State Superintendent of Public Instruction within 15 days of receiving the response if your complaint is related to school facilities.
+If you would like help with filing an appeal, please contact us at 1-877-532-2533 or submit a request online.

 How to File a Complaint